-This bill amends K.S.A.
+The bill amends K.S.A.
 22-2802 and K.S.A.
 22-2803, focusing on the conditions of release prior to trial, particularly for individuals charged with certain sex offenses.
-It introduces a requirement for magistrates to consider prior convictions for specific sexual crimes when setting appearance bonds and conditions of release.
-The bill also outlines various conditions that may be imposed on defendants, such as prohibiting contact with alleged victims, submitting to drug and alcohol evaluations, and the possibility of house arrest.
+It introduces a requirement that magistrates consider prior convictions for specific sexual crimes when setting appearance bonds and conditions of release.
+The bill also outlines various conditions that may be imposed on individuals released on bond, including restrictions on contact with victims, travel limitations, and the possibility of supervision by court services.
 Additionally, it allows for the use of two-way electronic audio-video communication for proceedings related to release conditions.

-The bill repeals existing sections of K.S.A.
-22-2802 and K.S.A.
-22-2803, streamlining the legal framework surrounding pre-trial release.
-It specifies that the magistrate may impose costs associated with supervision of release conditions, not exceeding $15 per week, and clarifies that defendants charged with serious sexual offenses will have their prior convictions taken into account when determining bond amounts.
-Overall, the legislation aims to enhance public safety and ensure that individuals charged with serious offenses are appropriately monitored while awaiting trial.
+Furthermore, the bill repeals existing sections of K.S.A.
+22-2802 and 22-2803, streamlining the legal framework surrounding pre-trial release.
+It specifies that individuals charged with serious sexual offenses must have their prior convictions taken into account when determining bond amounts and conditions.
+The legislation aims to enhance public safety by ensuring that individuals with a history of sexual offenses are subject to stricter scrutiny during the pre-trial release process.

 Statutes affected: